Teaching Approach and FAQ

 As a teacher, my training is best suited to teach classical and church organ music.
 I do not teach popular music intended to be played on small home organs.

-If you are a pianist who has been called into service to play at church, lessons will begin with a “crash course” in basic organ playing to allow you to become functional as an organist in as short a time as possible.
+If you are a pianist who has been called into service to play at church, then lessons will begin with a “crash course” in basic organ playing to allow you to become functional as an organist in as short a time as possible.
 Pedaling, basic registration, and manual technique will primarily be taught using hymn playing and easy service music (preludes, postludes, etc.).
 More advanced organ technique and learning standard organ repertoire will be gradually added as lessons progress.

 Will you come to my home to teach?